hynek/svcs/.github/CONTRIBUTING.md

   assert "foo" == x._a_private_attribute
   ```

-- To run the test suite, all you need is a recent [*tox*].
-  It will ensure the test suite runs with all (optional) dependencies against all Python versions just as it will in our CI.
+- You can run  the test suite runs with all (optional) dependencies against all Python versions just as it will in our CI by running `tox`.

 - Write [good test docstrings].

 ## Documentation